shaunyuan22/SODA/README.md

-# SODA: Large-scale Benchmark for Small Object Detection
+# SODA: A Large-scale Benchmark for Small Object Detection